eduvpn/documentation/UPGRADE_DEBIAN_9_TO_10.md

     $ sudo apt remove vpn-daemon
     $ sudo userdel vpn-daemon

-After completing the upgrade to the new packages in Debian 9, AND you had vpn-daemon installed, continue below here.
+Now continue with the upgrade to the new packages above.
+After completing that upgrade to the new packages in Debian 9, AND you had vpn-daemon installed, continue below here again.

-You can now reinstall `vpn-daemon` again:
+You can now install `vpn-daemon` again:

     $ sudo apt install vpn-daemon